BirthdayResearch/quantum/README.md

 ### Add supported token

 Only addresses with the Admin and Operational roles can call the `addSupportedTokens()` function.
-This sets the `_tokenCap` for an ERC20 token identified by its `_tokenAddress`.
+This sets the `_tokenCap` for an ERC20 token and ETH identified by its `_tokenAddress`.
 All added tokens will be instantly supported by the bridge.

 In case of ETH, address(0) will be used as an address.